Get Matched With Accounting Programs

 Education Requirements for Accounting Information System Careers

-Most AIS specialist positions require a minimum of a bachelor’s degree in accounting.
-Many students on the AIS career path choose to earn a major in accounting with a minor in computer science or information systems.
-Others go for a major in computer or IT with a minor in accounting or business.
-The best path for each student depends on the career they hope to pursue upon graduating.
+Most AIS specialist roles require at least a bachelor’s degree in accounting.
+Many students pair an accounting major with a minor in computer science or information systems, while others major in IT or computer science with a minor in accounting or business.
+The best choice depends on your career goals after graduation.

 Find Online Accounting Schools